Gromov--Witten theory beyond maximal contacts: The degeneration formula for orbifolds

 \section{The degeneration formula for orbifolds}

-We briefly review the degeneration formula for orbifold Gromov--Witten theory when the central fiber of the degeneration has two irreducible components \cite{AF}.
+We briefly review the degeneration formula for the orbifold Gromov--Witten theory in \cite{AF}*{Proposition 5.9.1} when the central fiber of the degeneration has two irreducible components.
 In particular, we will apply the degeneration formula to the orbifold Gromov--Witten theory of multi-root stacks defined in \cite{TY20c}.
 We also refer to \cite{You24}*{Section 4}.